mikegagnon/linked-lists/README.md

 }
 ```

-In the `append(...)` function, the base case occurs when we're at the end
-of the list.
-In this situation, we add a new node to the end of the list.
+#### Base case

+The *base case* is the situation when the recursive function is at it's last straw
+and can no longer be recursed.
+Without a base case, a recursive function
+would become stuck in an infinite loop.

+#### Recursive case

-The recursive case occurs whenever the problem can be reduced to a subproblem,
+The *recursive case* occurs when it is possible for the function to make
-by recursively invoking the function.
-In the `append(...)` function,
-we simply call `append` on the next node.
+progress on the problem by recursively calling the function with a subproblem.

-#### Tip 2.
+### Tip 2.
 Assume correctness

 Before you begin coding a recursive function, you should document the function.
 Specifically, you should precisely document the input to the function and the